MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/add-server.md

 ## About add servers

 You can easily scale the compute and storage at the same time on your Azure Stack HCI by adding servers to an existing cluster.
-Your Azure Stack HCI cluster supports a maximum of up to 16 nodes.
+Your Azure Stack HCI cluster supports a maximum of up to 16 servers.

 Each new physical server that you add to your cluster must closely match the rest of the servers in terms of CPU type, memory, number of drives, and the type and size of the drives.
 Whenever you add or remove a server, you must also perform cluster validation afterwards to ensure the cluster is functioning normally.

-You can dynamically scale your Azure Stack HCI cluster from 1 to 16 nodes.
-In response to the scaling, Azure Stack HCI Orchestrator adjusts the drive resiliency, network configuration including the on-premises agents such as Lifecycle Manager agents, and Arc registration.
+You can dynamically scale your Azure Stack HCI cluster from 1 to 16 servers.
+In response to the scaling, Azure Stack HCI Orchestrator adjusts the drive resiliency, network configuration including the on-premises agents such as Orchestrator agents, and Arc registration.
 The dynamic scaling may require the network architecture change from connected without a switch to connected via a network switch.

 > [!IMPORTANT]
 > - In this preview release, only one server can be added at a given time.
 You can however add multiple servers sequentially so that the storage pool is rebalanced only once.